zoot101/snapraid-daily/docs/muttrc-examples/README.md

 a token.

 To do that, edit the following line (~line 185) like so.
-Just make sure that the port is not used by somethine else.
+Just make sure that the port is not used by something else.

 ```bash
 listen_port = s.getsockname()[1]